 In 2015, Article 12 in Scotland published I Witness: The UNCRC in Scotland – Young People’s Voices: a narrative rich insight into the concerns, experiences, hopes and aspirations of five of the most marginalised groups of young people in Scotland – in their own words, on their own terms and according to their own realities; ensuring that the rights of all Scotland’s young people are recognised, respected and promoted; without conditions attached.

 This report I Witness: The Concluding Observations contains the views, opinions and recommendations of the young people who participated in our research processes, with regards to the Concluding Observations published in 2016, and the issues which they feel continue to impact upon their lives, and those of their families, friends and communities.

-Article 12 in Scotland’s alternative report to the UN Committee on the Rights of the Child.
+Article 12 in Scotland’s most recent alternative report to the UN Committee on the Rights of the Child.
 Young people’s views on the state of children and young people’s rights in Scotland – the report includes the views of young Gypsy/Travellers, looked after young people, young people with disabilities, young carers and young offenders.